-Founded in 1918, Picher hit hard times when the mining companies pulled out, and the population had already sunk to around 1,700 when the buyouts started.
-During World War I and II, Picher was busy with the lead-ore extraction for producing bullets, and saloons with names like the Bloody Knuckle characterized the rough, but bustling, community.
+Founded in 1918, Picher hit hard times after the mining companies pulled out, and the population had already sunk to around 1,700 when the buyouts began.
+During World Wars I and II, Picher’s mines were busy with lead-ore extraction for producing bullets.
+Saloons with names like the Bloody Knuckle characterized the rough, but bustling, community.

 Unfortunately, the town faced even more misery in May 2008, when an EF-4 tornado plowed through the area, killing six, injuring 150, and destroying 100 homes.
-In May 2009, the high school had its last graduation and in September 2009 the city offices finally closed.
-In March 2010, the only business remaining open in the shadow of the sometimes 100-feet-tall chat piles was the Ole Miners Pharmacy.
+In May 2009, the high school had its last graduation and in September 2009, city offices closed.
+By March 2010, the only business remaining open in the shadow of the chat piles was the Ole Miners Pharmacy.
 Eventually, the whole town will be bulldozed to the ground, the soil hauled away, the poisonous mountains of waste removed, leaving nothing but scarred land.

 The slow process of demolishing Picher began in January 2011, although six families had still refused to move.
 On June 9, 2015, Picher’s last official resident, a pharmacist named Gary Linderman, died at age 60.
 The Best day to explore is Sunday there should be no dump trucks moving through the area then.